mauzeh/drubehat/README.md

 Drubehat
 ========
 Boilerplate configuration for using Behat with your Drupal 7 site.
-This configuration includes the full dependencies so that you do not need to install Composer.

 Installation
 ========